codedreams/trust/README.md

 Some templating solutions in the clojure community require you to manually escape output.
 I think manually escaping each value can lead to costly mistakes.
-My solution, while not automatic, provides a less error prone way of enjoying a safer application.
+My solution, while not automatic, provides a less error prone way of providing a safer application.

 ## License